redirwin/GPTCustomControls/README.md

 ## Usage

 Once installed, navigate to `chat.openai.com`.
-The extension will automatically apply the custom key behaviors within form elements on this domain.
+The extension will automatically apply the custom key behaviors.